 b.
-Identify the local area's goals for preparing an educated and skilled workforce (including youth and individuals with barriers to employment)(20 CFR 679.560(a)(5)).
+Identify the local area's goals for preparing an educated and skilled workforce (including youth and individuals with barriers to employment) (20 CFR 679.560(a)(5)).

-In addition to the negotiated performance goals with the State of Alabama, the CAPTE will have goals and objectives that will be developed through the strategic plan that are unique to its economy and workforce.
-Recognizing that young people between the ages of 16 and 24 are among the highest unemployed population in the Region, they will be a major focus of the CAPTE's workforce development efforts.
+In addition to the negotiated performance goals with the State of Alabama, CAPTE will have goals and objectives that will be developed through the strategic plan that are unique to its economy and workforce.
+Recognizing that young people between the ages of 16 and 24 are among the highest unemployed population in the region, they have been a major focus of CAPTE's workforce development efforts.
+Unfortunately, this population has also become CAPTE's greatest challenge as well.
+CAPTE must find ways to engage more youth in programs and identify organizations capable of providing much needed services to this critical population.